Quasimidi Sirius: Legacy

-After Quasimidi Musikelektronik GmbH folded in 2000, the Sirus (and successor the Raven) have maintained consistent pricing and demand.
+After Quasimidi Musikelektronik GmbH folded in 2000, the Sirius (and successor the Raven) have maintained consistent pricing and demand.
 As of 2020, sellers are asking $1000 whole used units, and/or selling original parts.

-The Sirius was featured on the December 18 2020 episode of "Bad Gear", where host AudioPilz noted it's uniquely 1990's techno-centric sounds, design, and workflow.
+The Sirius was featured on the December 18, 2020 episode of "Bad Gear", where host AudioPilz noted it's uniquely 1990's techno-centric sounds, design, and workflow.